How to Use Place Chips in Google Sheets

 Inserting Place Chips into Google Sheets

-The easiest method for inserting Place Chips into Google Sheets is to start with the “@” symbol: Type “@” and then type the location’s name.
-A list of suggested places will appear after typing the “@” symbol.
+The easiest method for inserting Place Chips into Google Sheets is to start with the “@” symbol: Type “@” followed by the location’s name.
+A list of suggested places will appear after you begin typing.
 Select the place you want to insert.

 Entering a place chip with the @ symbol